rahulgauli/automate-commit/README.md

 ./run_me.sh
 ```

-# Thank you for doing this :D
+# Thank you for doing this :D  Please Add a Star :D